veeto

 Key Takeaways

-• Allows cities to charge vehicle owners for the full cost of removal, seizure, and storage.
+• Allows cities to charge vehicle owners for the actual costs of removal, seizure, and storage.

-• Requires a minimum 48-hour hold before releasing seized vehicles to owners who pay all applicable fees.
+• Requires a minimum 48-hour hold period before releasing seized vehicles to owners.

 • Mandates safety training completion before releasing certain seized electric bicycles.